klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``-D EXPRESSION, --dir-patch EXPRESSION``
 +++++++++++++++++++++++++++++++++++++++++

-    Specify a directory patchexpression.
+    This option is used for commands ``db convert`` and ``db modconvert``.
+It specifies a directory patchexpression.
 Such an expression consists of a tuple of 2 python strings.
 The first is the match expression, the second one is the replacement string.
 The regular expression is applied to every source path generated.
 You can specify more than one patchexpression.
 A default for this option can be put in a configuration file.

 ``--disable-loading``
 +++++++++++++++++++++